"Sex and the City" actor Chris Noth accused of sexual assault by 2 women - ExBulletin

 A woman, who said she was 22 when she met Noth in Los Angeles in 2004, claimed he raped her after she brought a book back to his apartment.
 She remembers getting blood on her shirt and going to the hospital with a friend for stitches.

 Noth is best known for playing the character of Mr. Big in “Sex and the City” and recently reprized the role for his HBO Max sequel series.
 However, his character (spoiler alert) dies in the first episode of the series after intense training on his Peloton bike.
-Following the controversial death of his character, Noth also appeared in a Peloton commercial alongside Jess King, an actual Peloton instructor who featured in the last episode of Mr. Big.
+After his character’s controversial death, Noth also appeared in a Peloton commercial alongside Jess King, a true Peloton instructor who featured in the final episode of Mr. Big.

 Noth is also known for his roles in “Law and Order” and “The Good Wife”.
 Most recently he was on “The Equalizer” on CBS.